-A prominent glade perennial usually with several stems.
-Flowerheads few, with large heads, about 2 inches across, the ray florets typically broad, uniformly yellow, the ends sharply, jaggedly toothed.
+Tickseed coreopsis is a showy, prominent glade perennial that usually has several stems.
+The flowerheads are few but large, about 2 inches across, the ray florets typically broad, uniformly yellow, the ends sharply, jaggedly toothed.
 Blooms April–June.
-Leaves narrow, undivided, mostly at lower half of the stems.
-Fruits seeds that somewhat resemble ticks; the name “coreopsis” is derived from Greek and means “resembling a bug.”
+Leaves are narrow, undivided, mostly at the lower half of the stems.
+Fruits are seeds (achenes) that somewhat resemble ticks; the name “coreopsis” is derived from Greek and means “resembling a bug.”

 Similar species: There are 6 species of Coreopsis recorded for Missouri.
 We also have 11 species in the genus Bidens (beggar’s ticks), which can be confused with Coreopsis species.

 Scattered mostly in the Ozarks and north to the Missouri River.
 Cultivated, and escapes from cultivation, statewide.

 Habitat and Conservation

 Grows natively in rocky prairies, glades, tops of bluffs, sandy open areas, and along roadsides and railroads.
 It is cultivated statewide and commonly escapes into natural habitats.

 Native perennial wildflower.
 A longtime favorite for native wildflower gardening; attracts butterflies and other pollinators, naturalizes readily.
 Commonly used in highway plantings.